embreymorton/comp423-course-notes/docs/index.md

 # Welcome to Embrey Morton's Course Notes

 This is my home page.
 I will use it to organize and share my course notes.

+This is testing the CI/CD push to deploy.